 Between MetroCards soon being phased out, old subway cars being replaced by new R211 cars, and certain lines receiving speed increases, the MTA is definitely making some much-needed updates to NYC’s subway system.

-And, earlier this month, MTA officials announced that pretty soon the subway’s glass ticket booths will be a thing of the past, giving token agents the chance to interact more directly with New Yorkers.
+Additionally, at the end of 2022, MTA officials announced that the subway’s glass ticket booths will be a thing of the past, giving token agents the chance to interact more directly with New Yorkers.
+And the time has finally come this week, MTA just declared in a press release.

 Station agents will shift from working solely in booths to providing straphangers with assistance throughout the station, such as at turnstiles, MetroCard machines (which will soon also be a thing of the past), and on platforms themselves in order to modernize the system.

-Agents will assist seniors and riders with disabilities, maintain a clean environment, report any issues in the station such as with elevators and escalators, give out directions, and more.
+Agents will assist seniors and riders with disabilities, maintain a clean environment, report any issues in the station such as with elevators and escalators, and give out directions.
+According to the recent press release, additional duties of the MTA agents will include:

 NYC Transit President Davey announced back in November a commitment to achieve at least 70% customer satisfaction on subways and buses by June 2024.
 By September 2022 customer satisfaction amongst subway riders had risen 10 points (satisfaction was at 59%) compared to previous months.
 The new station agent role follows this commitment.